Dr. Alex Stone, DPT, CSCS

 Itchy After Massage Gun

 Itchy After Massage Gun?
-Here’s Why And What You Can Do
+Here’s Why And 4 Things You Can Do

-Itchy skin after using a massage gun is a common problem many people face.
-But don’t worry, we’ve got your back!
+Itchy skin after using a percussion massage gun is a common problem many people face.

 But before you give up, let’s discuss a few possible solutions to this itchy problem.
-We’ll also dive into which types of massage guns can be better suited for the job.
-Although we can’t guarantee that our suggestions will work, it never hurts to try, right?
+We’ll also dive into which types of massager machines are better suited for the job.
+Although we can’t guarantee our suggestions will work, it never hurts to try, right?

 Experience itchiness after using a massage gun.

-Why a Massage Gun May Make You Itchy
+Why Does a Massage Gun May Make Me Itchy?

 Vibratory Urticaria

 One potential cause of itchy skin after using a massage gun is vibratory urticaria.
-This is a rare genetic skin reaction that appears as a red, itchy rash on the area where the vibration was applied.
+This rare genetic skin reaction appears as a red, itchy rash on the area where the vibration was applied.

-Vibratory urticaria1 is caused by histamine release from cells, and it may be temporary or recurring with subsequent vibrations.
+Vibratory urticaria1 is caused by histamine release from cells.
+It may be temporary or recurring with subsequent vibrations.
 This reaction can be limited to the area exposed to the vibration or generalized, spreading to other body parts.

-But don’t worry, it’s not dangerous and can be treated with antihistamines as directed by your physician.
+It’s not dangerous, and a fast recovery can be achieved with antihistamines as directed by your physician.

 Allergic Reaction

-Another possible cause of itchy skin is an allergic reaction to a component of the massage gun or a cleaning agent you used.
+Another possible cause of itchy skin is an allergic reaction to a component of the muscle massager or a cleaning agent you used.

 It’s also possible that an allergic reaction to massage oil or lotion can cause the skin to become itchy.